Dorado Wings

-Flights from San Juan to Dorado took a mere 15 minutes.
+Flights from San Juan to Dorado took 15 minutes.
 Because of the shortness of their flights, Dorado Wings airplanes were a constant sight every day at many airports throughout this part of the Caribbean.
 Airports served in Puerto Rico were San Juan International (SJU), Isla Grande (SIG), Dorado Beach (DBA), Mayagüez (MAZ), Palmas Del Mar (PDM) and Aguadilla (BQN) (former Ramey Air Force Base).
 Other Caribbean airports served were St. Thomas (STT), St. Croix (STX), Tortola/Beef Island BVI (EIS), Virgin Gorda BVI (VIJ), St. Kitts (SKB), St. Maarten/St. Martin (SXM), St. Barts (SBH) and Anguilla (AXA).
 Still more airports were served on a charter basis.

-Pilots (there were 900 to 1,000 of them during the history of the company) have wonderful memories of the good times and say it was the best jobs they ever had in aviation.
-No mortgage, car payments, worries or cares mostly.

 Incidents and accidents

 In 1981, a Dorado Wings airplane suffered an accident on a non revenue flight after takeoff at San Juan airport.
 There were no major injuries or fatalities, though the aircraft was totaled.

 The airline was, at the time, part of a group of smaller Puerto Rican airlines that were seen commonly at San Juan's international airport.
 These also included Flamenco Airways, Prinair, Oceanair and Vieques Air Link, of which, as of 2012, only Vieques Air Link and Flamenco Airways survived (Prinair returned to the skies during 2019).